mathebuddy/mathebuddy-compiler/README.md

   ---
   ```

-  A timed exerice repeatedly shows exercises.
+  A timed exercise repeatedly shows exercises.
 Quick and correct responses results in a large high score.

   Option `timed-X` enables timing.
 The student has `X` seconds to give an answer.